hisyam99/global-chat-app/README.md

 ### Deploy to [Deno Deploy](https://deno.com/deploy)

-1. Clone this repository for your SaaSKit project.
+1. Clone this repository for your Global Chat App project.
 1. Update your `.github/workflows/deploy.yml` file as needed.
 Hints are in the file.
 1. Sign into [Deno Deploy](https://dash.deno.com/projects) with your GitHub